Bill.com (NYSE:BILL) Updates FY 2022 Earnings Guidance

+Bill.com (NYSE:BILL) last released its quarterly earnings results on Thursday, November 4th.
+The company reported ($0.15) earnings per share for the quarter, beating the consensus estimate of ($0.21) by $0.06.
+The business had revenue of $116.40 million during the quarter, compared to analysts’ expectations of $104.59 million.
+Bill.com had a negative return on equity of 5.22% and a negative net margin of 52.34%.
+The firm’s revenue for the quarter was up 151.9% compared to the same quarter last year.
+During the same quarter last year, the business posted ($0.17) EPS.
+As a group, research analysts predict that Bill.com will post -2.31 EPS for the current fiscal year.

-In other Bill.com news, insider Bora Chung sold 799 shares of the business’s stock in a transaction on Monday, August 30th.
-The stock was sold at an average price of $284.92, for a total transaction of $227,651.08.
-Following the transaction, the insider now owns 27,255 shares of the company’s stock, valued at $7,765,494.60.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, General Counsel Rajesh A. Aji sold 2,662 shares of the company’s stock in a transaction on Monday, August 30th.
-The shares were sold at an average price of $289.09, for a total value of $769,557.58.
+In other Bill.com news, CEO Rene A. Lacerte sold 75,000 shares of Bill.com stock in a transaction on Friday, August 27th.
+The stock was sold at an average price of $260.92, for a total transaction of $19,569,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 113,022 shares of the company’s stock, valued at approximately $29,489,700.24.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Bora Chung sold 799 shares of Bill.com stock in a transaction on Monday, August 30th.
+The shares were sold at an average price of $284.92, for a total value of $227,651.08.
+Following the completion of the transaction, the insider now owns 27,255 shares in the company, valued at $7,765,494.60.
 The disclosure for this sale can be found here.
-Insiders have sold 283,366 shares of company stock worth $82,060,409 in the last three months.
+Over the last ninety days, insiders have sold 526,293 shares of company stock valued at $155,562,454.
 5.70% of the stock is currently owned by corporate insiders.

-An institutional investor recently raised its position in Bill.com stock.
-UBS Group AG lifted its position in Bill.com Holdings, Inc. (NYSE:BILL) by 51.9% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 5,979 shares of the company’s stock after buying an additional 2,042 shares during the quarter.
-UBS Group AG’s holdings in Bill.com were worth $1,597,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 87.02% of the company’s stock.
+A hedge fund recently raised its stake in Bill.com stock.
+Morgan Stanley increased its holdings in shares of Bill.com Holdings, Inc. (NYSE:BILL) by 538.1% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 378,675 shares of the company’s stock after buying an additional 319,329 shares during the quarter.
+Morgan Stanley owned 0.40% of Bill.com worth $69,366,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+87.02% of the stock is currently owned by institutional investors.

 Bill.com Company Profile